carj/pyPreservica/docs/index.rst

 Get the Source Code
 -------------------

-pyPreservica is actively developed on GitHub, where the code is `always available <https://github.com/carj/pyPreservica>`_.
+pyPreservica is developed on GitHub, where the code is `always available <https://github.com/carj/pyPreservica>`_.

 You can  clone the public repository::